-- First state the equation of the quadratic function. - Use the vertex form of the quadratic function in a). - Use the general form of the quadratic function in b). - Determine the parameters in the equation by building up a system of equations according to the stated problem. - A point is on the graph of a function if and only if its coordinates fulfil the formula of the function.
+- First state the equation of a general quadratic function. - Use the vertex form of the equation in a). - Use the general form of the equation in b). - Determine the parameters in the equation by building up a system of equations according to the stated problem. - A point is on the graph of a function if and only if its coordinates fulfil the formula of the function.